 - It is best for uneducated and unemployed people.

-- It can also be a best fit small-scale farmers.
+- It can also be the best fit for small-scale farmers.

-- Women from agriculture sector can try this business.
+- Women from the agriculture sector can try this business.

 How To Start a Commercial Pig Farming Business